Rethinking Neural Combinatorial Optimization for Vehicle Routing Problems with Different Constraint Tightness Degrees: NCO Performance on CVRP with Different Constraint Tightnesses

 \subsection{Experiment Details}

 \paragraph{Dataset} Following the data generator in prior works~\citep{kool2018attention,kwon2020pomo}, we generate seven test datasets, each comprising 10,000 CVRP100 instances.
 Customer demands are drawn uniformly from $\{1, \dots, 9\}$, so the average customer demand is 5.
 Vehicle capacities for these datasets are set to 10, 50, 100, 200, 300, 400, and 500, respectively.
-C=500 represents a loose constraint that expectedly allows a single vehicle to feasibly serve all customers in one single route, while C=10 represents the tight constraint that allows a vehicle to serve only two customers on average.
+C=500 represents a loose constraint that is expected to allow a single vehicle to feasibly serve all customers in a single route, while C=10 represents the tight constraint that allows a vehicle to serve only two customers on average.
 All node coordinates are uniformly sampled within a unit square, so these datasets differ solely in capacity values.

 \paragraph{NCO Methods} We comprehensively collect different NCO methods for solving CVRP, including POMO~\citep{kwon2020pomo}, BQ~\citep{drakulic2023bq}, LEHD~\citep{luo2023neural}, INViT~\citep{fang2024invit}, ELG~\citep{gao2024towards}, MVMoE~\citep{zhou2024mvmoe}, AM~\citep{kool2018attention}, MDAM~\citep{xin2021multi}, POMO-MTL~\citep{liu2024multi}.
 We adopt their provided pre-trained models, trained on CVRP100 with C=50, for the following evaluation.